polterguy/lizzie/docs/perfect-software.md

 Any mediumly skilled chess player can take a look at the above chess pussle, and say with 100% confidence who will win, assuming two skilled players are playing each other.
 This is because chess is a system of _"perfect information"_.
-What this means, is that all variables is known, and there is no _"chance"_ in the game.
+What this means, is that all variables are known, and there is no _"chance"_ in the game.
 In fact, mathematicians have proven that there exists a _"perfect solution"_ to chess, implying you can be 100% certain who will win, depending upon who starts, as long as some _"recipe"_ is being followed.
-Chess has in such a regards a scientific _"solution"_, which guarantees you to win, if you know this solution.
+Chess has in such a regards a scientific _"perfect solution"_, which guarantees you to win, if you know this solution.
 The problem is that the number of permutations before the 1st move is being made, are so staggeringly large, that no human being, or super computers for that matter, are capable of calculating all permutations today.
 However, some time